 Guanacaste is just one of the many faces that Costa Rica has to offer.

-It is probably very different from what you may have ever experienced, with its untouched nature and pristine beauty.
+With its untouched nature and pristine beauty, it is probably very different from what you may have ever experienced,

-You get used to listen to the howler monkeys, to admire tiny hummingbirds, to see crocodiles or lazy iguanas baking in the sun.
+You get used to listening to the howler monkeys, admiring tiny hummingbirds, and seeing crocodiles and lazy iguanas baking in the sun.

 Turtles, snakes and numerous colorful toucans and parrots are as common as the local dogs!

-Guanacaste holds many national parks, refuges, and reserves admired by tourists, scientists, and researchers alike for its beautiful bio diversity.
+Guanacaste has many national parks, refuges, and reserves admired by tourists, scientists, and researchers alike for its beautiful biodiversity.